Skip to content

 3. Submit your full mortgage application

-Once your offer is accepted, your broker submits a full application with all supporting documents.
-The lender will arrange a property valuation to confirm it is worth the agreed price.
+With your offer accepted, your broker sends the full application in with all your documents.
+The lender then arranges a valuation to confirm the property is worth what you agreed to pay.

 4. 04